taniagmangolini/awesome_kreport_charts/README.md

 #### Multi Kreport File

-It is possible to generate a consolidate kreport file from multiple samples using the following script:
+It is possible to generate a consolidated kreport file from multiple samples using the following script:

 https://github.com/jenniferlu717/KrakenTools/blob/master/combine_kreports.py